 The Quality Score Lever

-Before adjusting Target CPA, check if Quality Score improvements can reduce your actual CPA:
+Before touching your Target CPA, check whether Quality Score improvements can reduce your actual CPA:

 - Each one-point Quality Score improvement reduces CPC by approximately 16%